jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 library for use by other developers when building their integrations and UDL for a Custom Pod Autoscaler.

+### Go Modules

 ### Widely Used in Kubernetes Ecosystem

 Go is extensively used in the K8s ecoystem, with the K8s main project itself written in Go, alongside a number of major libraries such as Helm, the Operator Framework and Prometheus integrations.
 The widespread use of Go in the K8s ecosystem has led to a strong community of Go developers, with a large amount of documentation, tooling, and support.
 The K8s API provides direct support for Go with the distribution of the `k8s.io/client-go` API client, providing a standard toolset for interacting with the K8s API.

 ## Semantic Versioning